-Talk to your children.
 Much like anything else, it’s important that your child knows what your expectations are, understands the basics of Internet safety, and feels comfortable talking to you about problems and concerns.

 Create a set of guidelines about when and how long your children can use the computer.
 Be clear about what they can and cannot do online.
 If they need to complete chores or homework first, outline that as well.

 It’s true that kids need boundaries and, as much as they fight you on it, count on you to set them.
 Set a timer for online activity.
 Use monitoring software that tracks where they are going and what they are doing.

-Pay attention.
 It’s not enough for your computer to be in a central location in your home if you’re not paying attention to what your kids are doing.
 Make a habit of pulling up a chair and talking to your child about what they’re doing.
 If you expect to know who your kids are with and where they go when they leave the house, this is no different.

+This is no different from attending a sporting match or chaperoning a dance or field trip.
 If your child has taken an interest in an online community such as Webkinz, Neopets, Facebook, etc., find out what they like about it.
 Sign up for your own account and add your child as a “friend.”
 This allows you to have a better sense of what they’re doing and what sort of things they’re coming in contact with, but it also shows your kids that you’re interested in their activities.

-Use available technology.
 There is no shortage of Internet Safety tools available to help you control, track and/or limit what your kids can say and do online.
 Take the time to learn about Internet filters, firewalls, monitoring software, browsers for kids and other tools.
 While they are not a replacement for strong parenting, they can help make your task easier, especially with younger children.

 Use your browser history, cache and cookies to find out what sites your kids have been visiting.
 This is not to suggest that you should spy on your child, but a spot check now and again is a good idea.
 Enter their names (including nicknames) into popular search engines to see if they have public profiles on social networking sites.
 Do the same with your address and phone number.
 You might be surprised by how much of your personal information is online!